3DGI/tyler/README.md

 The extent calculation will be done parallel for each subdirectory of `--features`, if there are any.
 The contents of each subdirectory are processed sequentially.
 Individual files directly under `--features` are processed sequentially, after the subdirectories.
+Therefore, in order to achieve optimal performance, you should organize your features into subdirectories.

 ## Debugging